Google Translate Disclaimer

 • Being involved in a car collision;

-• Getting in trouble at school and/or at home.
+• Getting in trouble at school, at home, or with the law.

 You can also try these tips: